SpongePowered/SpongeDocs/source/about/glossary.rst

 ===============

 This is a guide to the more common reserved words, phrases and abbreviations used in the Sponge Project.
 Links are provided in some cases to provide more information.
-It is not intended to be a guide to the SpongeAPI or Java.
+It is not intended to be a guide to SpongeAPI or Java.

 .. note::